DeepLabCut/DeepLabCut/conda-environments/README.md

 ``conda env create -f dlc-windowsGPU.yaml``

-If you plant to use Jupyter Notebooks, once you are inside the environment you need to run this line one time to link to Jupyter: ``conda install nb_conda``
+If you plan to use Jupyter Notebooks once you are inside the environment you need to run this line one time to link to Jupyter: ``conda install nb_conda``

 Great, that's it!

-Now just follow the user guide to acvitate your environment and get DeepLabCut up and running in no time!
+Now just follow the user guide, to activate your environment and get DeepLabCut up and running in no time!

+Just as a reminder, you can exit the environment anytime and (later) come back!
+So the environments really allow you to manage multiple packages that you might want to install on your computer.

+Once you are in the terminal type:
+- Windows: ``activate nameoftheenvironment``
+- Linux/MacOS: ``source activate nameoftheenvironment``

+Here are some conda environment management tips: https://kapeli.com/cheat_sheets/Conda.docset/Contents/Resources/Documents/index